 If you do not currently have any other legal status in the United States, such as a temporary employment visa or student visa, then you should receive a Notice to Appear (NTA) after your application is denied.
 This is a summons to appear in Immigration Court for removal proceedings.

 USCIS does not always issue these notices promptly; you may wait weeks or even months for the NTA.
-The NTA will be sent to the address which USCIS has on file for you.
+The NTA will be sent to the address that USCIS has on file for you.
 Be sure to update your address if you move, or you may miss your date in Immigration Court and lose this second chance to apply for a green card.